Society: Non-Western views

-The sociologic emphasis placed on functionalism, conflict theory, and symbolic interactionism, has been criticized as Eurocentric.
+The sociological emphasis placed on functionalism, conflict theory, and symbolic interactionism has been criticized as Eurocentric.
 The Malaysian sociologist Syed Farid al-Attas, for example, argues that Western thinkers are particularly interested in the implications of modernity, and that their analysis of non-Western cultures is therefore limited in scope.
-As examples of nonwestern thinkers who took a systematic approach to understanding society, al-Attas mentions Ibn Khaldun (1332–1406) and José Rizal (1861–1896).
+As examples of non-Western thinkers who took a systematic approach to understanding society, al-Attas mentions Ibn Khaldun (1332–1406) and José Rizal (1861–1896).

 Khaldun, an Arab living in the 14th century, understood society, along with the rest of the universe, as having "meaningful configuration", with its perceived randomness attributable to hidden causes.
 Khaldun conceptualized social structures as having two fundamental forms: nomadic and sedentary.
 Nomadic life has high social cohesion (asabijja), which Khaldun argued arose from kinship, shared customs, and a shared need for defense.
 Sedentary life, in Khaldun's view, was marked by secularization, decreased social cohesion, and increased interest in luxury.
 Rizal was a Filipino nationalist living toward the end of the Spanish Colonial Period who theorized about colonial societies.
 Rizal argued that indolence, which the Spanish used to justify their colonial occupation, was instead caused by the colonial occupation.
 Rizal compared the pre-colonial era, when the Filipinos controlled trade routes and had higher economic activity, to the period of colonial rule, and argued that exploitation, economic disorder, and colonial policies that discouraged farming led to a decreased interest in work.

 Types

-Sociologists tend to classify societies based on their level of technology, and place societies in three broad categories: pre-industrial, industrial, and postindustrial.
+Sociologists tend to classify societies based on their level of technology, and place societies in three broad categories: pre-industrial, industrial, and post-industrial.

 Subdivisions of these categories vary, and classifications are often based on level of technology, communication, and economy.
-One example of such a classification comes from sociologist Gerhard Lenski who lists: (1) hunting and gathering; (2) horticultural; (3) agricultural; and (4) industrial; as well as specialized societies (e.g., fishing or herding).
+One example of such a classification comes from sociologist Gerhard Lenski, who lists: (1) hunting and gathering; (2) horticultural; (3) agricultural; and (4) industrial; as well as specialized societies (e.g., fishing or herding).

 Some cultures have developed over time toward more complex forms of organization and control.
 This cultural evolution has a profound effect on patterns of community.
 Hunter-gatherer tribes have, at times, settled around seasonal food stocks to become agrarian villages.
 Villages have grown to become towns and cities.
 Cities have turned into city-states and nation-states.
 However, these processes are not unidirectional.